Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Discussion

-The purpose of ML-IAPs is to enable large-scale atomistic simulations with quantum accuracy.
-Their validation via simulating extensive crystal defects is therefore necessary.
-For example, the properties of screw dislocations in bcc metals, i.e., compact core structure, Peierls barrier, and kink-pair nucleation/migration, are considered as essential aspects that ML-IAPs should be able to capture \cite{Dragoni2018_PhysRevMaterials.2.013808,alam2021artificial_Molybdenum,ann_mori2020neural,wang2022classical_vanadium,freitas2022machine,goryaeva2021efficient,szlachta2014accuracy}.
-We have calculated the dislocation core structures and Peierls barrier of screw, M111, and three edge dislocations in bcc iron.
-Furthermore, $K$-tests have been performed to investigate the atomistic fracture mechanisms of single crystal bcc iron.
-The results are compared with DFT predictions and model uncertainties, which demonstrate accurate predictions of extensive crystal defects, i.e., dislocations and cracks.
+In this work, we have calculated and demonstrated the usage of two different model uncertainty quantification measures to validate the transferability of the ML-IAPs to dislocation and cracks.
+These two measures are correlated to each other, in the sense that they identify consistently the highest uncertainty in the same atomistic regions (see \textit{Supplementary Material S4.2.2 and S5.2}).
+The properties of screw dislocations in bcc metals, i.e., compact core structure, Peierls barrier, and kink-pair nucleation/migration, are considered to be essential aspects that ML-IAPs should be able to capture \cite{szlachta2014accuracy,Dragoni2018_PhysRevMaterials.2.013808,alam2021artificial_Molybdenum,wang2022classical_vanadium,freitas2022machine,ann_mori2020neural,goryaeva2021efficient}, and they cannot be computed directly with DFT supercells.
+Here, we have shown that the GAP variance and extrapolation grade $\gamma$ from PACE-FS indicate interpolation for screw dislocation glide, including Peierls barrier and kink pair nucleation.
+Furthermore, $K$-tests have been performed to investigate the atomistic fracture mechanisms of single crystal bcc iron, whereby the model uncertainty is converged within the threshold.
+We highlight that, when applying the ML-IAP for large-scale MD simulations, the extrapolation degree (i.e., predicted variance for GAP and extrapolation grade $\gamma$ for ACE) should be monitored to further verify the transferability of the potential and the reliability of the simulations.